top of page

 • Good: Share information that is specific, practical, and positive.

-• Better: Understand the needs, wishes, and values of the person to whom you give feedback.
+• Better: Understand the needs, wishes, and values of the person you give feedback to.

 • Best: Most importantly, be empathetic!